LabTranslationalArchitectomics/riboWaltz/README.md

 		reads_list <- bamtolist(bamfolder = path_to_bam, annotation = annotation_file,
 		                        length_filter_mode = "periodicity", periodicity_threshold = 50)

-For additional details please referes to the documentation provided by ?bamtolist or ?bedtolist.
+For additional details please refers to the documentation provided by ?bamtolist or ?bedtolist.

 ### Annotation data table

-  A reference annotation file is required to attach to the data tables two additional columns containing the position of the start and the stop codons with respect to the beginning of the transcript, two crucial information for localizing the reads within the three region of the transcrips (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
+  A reference annotation file is required to attach to the data tables two additional columns containing the position of the start and the stop codons with respect to the beginning of the transcript, two crucial information for localizing the reads within the three region of the transcripts (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
 To do this, the annotation file must contain at least five columns reporting the name of the transcripts and the length of the whole transcript and of the annotated 5' UTR, the CDS and the 3' UTR.
 The annotation file can be either provided by the user or generated starting from a GTF file by using the `create_annotation` function.
-In the latter case, the name of the transript in the annotation data table are composed by the ENST ID and version, dot separated.
+In the latter case, the name of the transcript in the annotation data table are composed by the ENST ID and version, dot separated.
 During the generation of the annotation file, the input GTF is converted in a TxDb object and than in a data table.
 Therefore, a TxDb object can also be directly used as input of `create_annotation`.
 Here an example of the output:

   |  transcript  |  l_tr  |  l_utr5  |  l_cds  |  l_utr3  |
   |:------:|:---------:|:------:|:---------:|:------:|